duke-libraries/timewalk/README.md

 # timewalk

+NOTE: This fork includes one minor change to default all non-Bulk dates to date_type="inclusive" (not single)

 An automated date parser for ArchivesSpace.

 timewalk will automatically parse any values in ArchivesSpace's Date Expresssion field into ISO8601-compliant `Begin` and `End` values.
 In addition, it will parse out date certainties and set the calendar/era values automatically.